fleetdm/fleet/handbook/business-operations/README.md

   - You may receive a rejection email (Bummer, consider applying again in the future).
   - You may receive an invitation to "book with us."
 If you've been invited to "book with us," you'll have a Zoom meeting with the hiring team to discuss the next steps.

-#### Candidate correspondence email templates
-[We use email templates](https://docs.google.com/document/d/1E_gTunZBMNF4AhsOFuDVi9EnvsIGbAYrmmEzdGmnc9U) to meet our commitment of replying to all applications within one business day.

 ### Hiring a new team member